TechnionTDK/jbs-ir/README.md

 ## Indexing documents from jbs-text using jbs-ir
 * If you wish to update an existing index, follow the instructions in [Updating Solr Index](https://github.com/TechnionTDK/jbs-ir/wiki/Updating-Solr-Index)

 Indexing is done according to `managed-schema` file we discussed before.
-In order to index the relevant documents with Solr, please follow the next steps
+In order to index the relevant documents with Solr, please follow the next steps.
 * Go to your Solr home directory and run these commands:
   * `git clone https://github.com/TechnionTDK/jbs-ir.git` (use git pull if you cloned the repository before)
   * `git clone https://github.com/TechnionTDK/jbs-text.git` (use git pull if you cloned the repository before)